A great all-rounder that’s ideal for those wanting an affordable desk chair that combines great features with good looks

-After scouring the shops for the very best desk chairs, this model grabbed our attention, not only for its attractive appearance and amazing price point but, also, for the range of features geared towards making the working day that much more comfortable.
+After scouring the stores for the very best desk chairs, this model grabbed our attention, not only for its attractive appearance and amazing price point but, also for the range of features geared towards making the working day that much more comfortable.

 Lumbar support and a tilt mechanism so you can adjust the back are the main points that stood out, as you don’t often get those features with a more affordable design.
 You can also adjust the height, which puts it up there with some of the more pricey chairs on offer.

-On the practical side, the chair is a swivel design and has castors, as you’d expect from a good desk chair, meaning you can roll from desk to filing cabinet quickly and easily.
+On the practical side, the chair is a swivel design and has castors, as you’d expect from a good desk chair, meaning you can roll from desk to filing cabinet quickly easily.
 There’s no chance of rolling off when you don’t want to though, due to the pressure-sensitive brake which keeps it in place when you stand up and sit down.

 It can be said that you get what you pay for, but in this case, the comfort factor certainly outweighs the price.
 We like that you can tilt the back of the chair to adjust the position for your posture, albeit with an Allen key, which is stored neatly in a zipped compartment on the underside of the seat.
 You can also adjust the height of the chair pretty easily using a small hidden mechanism—so you can make sure your feet are flat on the floor when you’re seated, as is recommended.

 The cold-foam seat is a generous size, which is a bonus as some of the more compact chairs can be slightly on the narrow side, and it’s covered in a cotton mix fabric, so it’s a softer seat than some of the hard wood chair designs.
-Is it the softest seat out there?
-No – but it’s also not going to have you itching to get up after an hour or two.
+Is it the absolute softest seat out there?
+No, but it’s also not going to have you itching to get up after an hour or two.

-Tested for: 110kg
+Tested for: 110kg / 242lbs